laskost/FindNearPoints/README.md

 # FindNearPoints
-Find nearest point and nearby points efficiently in a 2D grid.
+Find nearest point and nearby points from a given point efficiently in a 2D grid.

 EfficientAlgorithms.java contains 2 methods.